10 Reasons I Rock at Being a Mum – #RockingMotherhood Tag

 - I’m not a helicopter mum.
 I let him get on with things and push him a little when he needs convincing.
 I’m a very careful person and that has rubbed off on him when it comes to being daring – jumping off high things, climbing up a tree; with stuff like this he is just as careful as me.
 But he is confident in most social situations, often insisting on making a speech at family gatherings or getting himself a packet of crisps from the bar at our local pub.

 - Noodle already has his own camera.
-For those reading, who don’t know me personally, you may have noticed that I love to take a photo.
+For those reading, who don’t know me personally, you may have noticed that I love to take a photo or two.
 It’s a passion that I started rather late in my life so as long as Noodle is still interested, I will help him as much as I can.

 - I let Noodle be bored.
 I don’t have the energy, cash-flow or time to be shipping him around from one club to another and I really don’t think it’s necessary.
 In fact, I think it’s quite important that kids are occasionally bored as it helps them come up with stuff to do, all by themselves.
 Being an only child and me having always worked from home around him, means that he is actually really good at playing by himself.
 He gets really into it and it’s lovely to listen to.

 - Talking openly about difficult subjects is something that is very important to me.
 I’m not afraid to have the bees and birds talk.
 He is six and I’m amazed at how much he already knows.
 Obviously, it is important to put subjects into age-appropriate language, but I think it’s really important to be as honest as possible.
 Kids are clever and they don’t like being told fibs.
 I also try to be honest with him about my illness.
 At the moment, he hasn’t noticed too much of it, but he has seen me giving myself an injection.
 In time, as he inevitably will come to me with more questions, I will tell him in a way he can understand.